fghjhlgdssdfghjk/zombsroyaleio-hack/README.md

 # zombsroyaleio-hack
-Hack for the game zombsroyale.io
+Hack for the game zombsroyale.io, include: aimbot, antiban.
+Use at your own risk.
+Updated weekly or with game update.